-High winds curtail Bale's Pebble Beach Pro-Am debut
+Bale finishes in top 20 at Pebble Beach Pro-Am

 Last updated on .From the section Golf

-Gareth Bale will miss out on the final round of the Pebble Beach Pro-Am after Saturday's third round was suspended because of strong winds in California.
+Gareth Bale finished in joint-16th place at the Pebble Beach Pro-Am after missing out on the final round because of strong winds in California.

-The amateur competition will be shortened to 54 holes and finish on Sunday before PGA Tour professionals play the final round on Monday.
+The amateur competition was shortened to 54 holes and ex-Wales footballer Bale and playing partner Joseph Bramlett ended on 16 under.

-Former Wales captain Bale and playing partner Joseph Bramlett are joint 16th on 15 under with five holes remaining.
+NFL great Aaron Rodgers finished top of the amateur leaderboard on 26 under with Canadian pro Ben Silverman.

-Bramlett is joint second overall on 10 under, two behind leader Peter Malnati.
+Justin Rose holds a one-shot lead going into the final round of the pro event.

-Only a couple of players had completed the third round when the winds on the California coast forced organisers to suspend play at Pebble Beach, Monterey Peninsula and Spyglass Hill - the three courses used to host the tournament.
+England's Rose, 42, had an eagle and a birdie in his last three holes to shoot a six-under 65 in the third round to take him to 12 under, with Kurt Kitayama and Peter Malnati his nearest challengers.

-Even though his competition will be curtailed, Bale, who retired from football shortly after leading Wales at last year's World Cup finals in Qatar, has enjoyed the experience.
+Despite his competition being curtailed, Bale - who retired from football shortly after leading Wales at last year's World Cup finals in Qatar - loved the experience.

-"The last couple of weeks have been amazing," said the former Real Madrid forward, who has a two handicap.
+"The last couple of weeks have been amazing," said the former Real Madrid forward, who plays off a two handicap.

 "People giving me compliments on my game is incredible, they have a put a bit too much pressure on my shoulders!